ChrisMBrooks/HLA_IMP_READY/README.md

 # Output

-The phased Hap/Samp files for each of N partitions are output into the ``Output/Liechti2023/HLA_IMP_READY``, e.g.:
+The phased Hap/Samp files for each of N partitions are output into the ``HLA_IMP_READY`` subfolder, e.g.:

 * datafile.chr6.20to40.chr6.20_to_40mb.dose.1.hap.gz
 * datafile.chr6.20to40.chr6.20_to_40mb.dose.1.sample